Menu

 Video: Honoring the birthplace of the Prophet Joseph Smith

-This Church News video, “A Baby Was Born,” with President M. Russell Ballard, then acting president of the Quorum of the Twelve Apostles, and Elder D. Todd Christofferson of the Quorum of the Twelve Apostles, highlights the significance of Joseph Smith’s life.
-It was released in 2020 as the Church was celebrating the 200th anniversary of the First Vision — when the Father and Son appeared to Joseph and set in motion the organization of The Church of Jesus Christ of Latter-day Saints.
+The Church News video “A Baby Was Born” — featuring the late President M. Russell Ballard, then acting president of the Quorum of the Twelve Apostles, and then-Elder D. Todd Christofferson of the Quorum of the Twelve Apostles,— highlights the significance of Joseph Smith’s life.
+The video was released in 2020 while the Church celebrated the 200th anniversary of the First Vision.

 From monument to proclamation: celebrating the Prophet Joseph Smith’s birth, life and testimony